 We all fear that the little recession that has just started to appear on the sides of the forehead is ultimately going to progress into a completely bald thatch.
 While baldness is very rare in women, hair shedding starts giving them nightmares of a hairless head, then what can one expect from men, who are already prone to baldness.
 One question that comes into the mind as soon as one starts shedding hairs abnormally is, “When will I Go Bald”, just to get mentally prepared to wear a bare thatch.
 But the good news is that baldness is not the end always.
 Everybody loses hairs differently, and has a different balding tendency.
-Here we will explain you how hair loss progresses.
+Here we will explain you how hair loss treatments and progresses.

 Baldness is caused by a type of hair loss known as Androgenic Alopecia, a mix of hormonal and heredity hair loss.
 Your balding pattern as well as degree of baldness is pre-written on your genes.
 Each person is different and so each balding experience is different.
 Usually it takes 15 to 25 years for the hair loss to attain ultimate pattern.
 And this is a significant amount of time that allows you to take preventive measures to control it at any stage.
 If your scalp skin started to become visible in early 20s and you have severe balding genes then get ready to wear a bald thatch anywhere between 35 and 40.